 Research and development expenditures that qualify for the credit include:

 In addition to the federal R&D tax credit, many states also offer R&D tax incentives.

 There are a number of industries who have seen substantial benefit from the R&D tax credit.
-These include: